Accelerating non-LTE synthesis and inversions with graph networks: Bypassing the non-LTE problem with graph networks

 The specific intensity is governed by the RT equation:

 which describes the variation of the specific intensity at frequency $\nu$ along a ray of direction $\bf \Omega$. $\chi_{\nu \bf \Omega}$ and $S_{\nu \bf \Omega}$ are the opacity and the source function, respectively, and $s$ is the geometrical distance along the ray \citep[see, e.g.,][]{mihalas78}.
 The opacity describes how the photons are absorbed when being transported in the atmosphere, while the source function describes the generation of new photons in the atmosphere.
-The opacity and the source function have two main contributions coming from the background continuum and from the atomic/molecular model transitions.
-We will assume that the continuum opacity coming from the background species can be obtained once the physical conditions at each spatial point are known.
-This contribution includes, for example, the free-free and bound-free absorption processes in hydrogen, the background molecular species which are treated in LTE, opacity due to metals, absorption due to interstellar dust, etc. The contribution due to the active atomic/molecular model transitions can be obtained in terms of the population of the upper and lower levels.
-The line opacity at a given frequency for a bound-bound transition is given by \citep[see, e.g.,][]{mihalas78}:
+The opacity and the source function have three main contributions.
+The first one is coming from continuum transitions of background species.
+We assume that this opacity can be obtained locally from the physical conditions at each spatial point in the grid.
+This contribution includes, for example, the free-free and bound-free absorption processes in hydrogen, the background molecular species which are treated in LTE, opacity due to metals, absorption due to interstellar dust, etc. The second contribution is from the atomic/molecular model bound-bound transitions, that can be computed from the population of the upper and lower levels.
+Finally, the last contribution is due to continuum transitions in the atomic/molecular model.